macgregor/developer-notes/java/dropwizard-metrics.md

 How a histogram gathers and calculates metrics can be changed, see [reservoir](http://metrics.dropwizard.io/3.1.0/apidocs/index.html?com/codahale/metrics/class-use/Reservoir.html).

 ### Meters
 Measures the rate at which a set of events occur.
 Meters measure the rate of the events in a few different ways.
 The mean rate is the average rate of events.
-It’s generally useful for trivia, but as it represents the total rate for your application’s entire lifetime (e.g., the total number of requests handled, divided by the number of seconds the process has been running), it doesn’t offer a sense of recency.
+It’s generally useful for trivia, but as it represents the total rate for your application’s entire lifetime (e.g., the total number of requests handled, divided by the number of seconds the process has been running), it does’t offer a sense of recency.

 ```Java
 final Meter getRequests = registry.meter(name(WebProxy.class, "get-requests", "requests"));